RLIE: Rule Generation with Logistic Regression, Iterative Refinement, and Evaluation for Large Language Models: Related Work

 \subsection{Classical Rule Learning and Its Applications}

 \textbf{Rule Learning}.
-Canonical approaches to rule learning include Inductive Logic Programming (ILP)\citep{cropper2022inductive}, which is centered on search and constraint optimization; association and pattern mining methods that rely on heuristics and pruning; and differentiable neuro-symbolic methods\citep{qiao2021learning, glanois2022neuro, yang2024hyperlogic} that couple symbolic rules with continuous representations.
-A common objective across these paradigms is to produce a set of human-readable and reusable discriminative rules from a structured candidate space.
-However, they are fundamentally dependent on a predefined predicate space.
+Classical approaches encompass Inductive Logic Programming (ILP) \citep{cropper2022inductive}, association rule mining, and differentiable neuro-symbolic methods \citep{qiao2021learning, glanois2022neuro, yang2024hyperlogic}.
+Despite their methodological differences, these paradigms share a common objective: inducing human-readable, reusable discriminative rules within a structured hypothesis space.
+A fundamental limitation remains their reliance on a predefined predicate vocabulary, which restricts expressiveness and hinders applicability to unstructured inputs with open-ended semantics.

 \textbf{Rule Organization and Reasoning}.
-In the traditional paradigm, the interaction among rules is determined by their organization and the semantics of the inference process.
-One approach is the use of ordered rule lists or decision lists\citep{yang2017scalable,xu2024neuro}, which employ sequential matching to explicitly encode relationships of priority, exception, and default cases.
-This is well-suited for scenarios with clear sequential or override logic.
-Another approach involves unordered rule sets\citep{qiao2021learning,yang2022truly}, which support the parallel integration of multiple pieces of evidence, facilitating global trade-offs and model compression.
-Within the unordered setting, deterministic aggregation methods (e.g., logical OR/AND, thresholding, majority voting) are simple and intuitive but offer limited flexibility when faced with local conflicts, coverage gaps, or inter-rule dependencies.
-Consequently, many works have introduced probabilistic aggregation to model uncertainty and improve calibration.
-A common and interpretable implementation is the linear log-odds model, which treats the binary satisfaction of each rule $r_j(x) \in \{0,1\}$ on a sample $x$ as a feature and learns a weighted linear combination\citep{ruczinski2003logic}:
+Inference semantics dictate how multiple rules interact to form a decision.
+One stream of research utilizes ordered rule lists (e.g., decision lists) to encode priority, exceptions, and defaults via sequential matching \citep{yang2017scalable,xu2024neuro}.
+Conversely, unordered rule sets integrate evidence in parallel, enabling global trade-offs and model compression \citep{qiao2021learning,yang2022truly}.
+Within unordered settings, deterministic aggregators (e.g., OR/AND, thresholding, voting) offer simplicity but often prove brittle under conflicts, coverage gaps, and inter-rule dependencies.
+Probabilistic aggregation mitigates these issues by modeling uncertainty and improving calibration.
+A prominent interpretable instantiation is the linear log-odds model, which treats rule satisfaction $r_j(x)\in\{0,1\}$ as a feature and learns a weighted combination \citep{ruczinski2003logic} \( \Pr(y=1\mid x)=\sigma\!\left(\beta_0+\sum_j \beta_j r_j(x)\right). \)

-Our work builds upon this foundation.
-Traditional methods typically assume rules are expressed in a fixed, executable symbolic form, allowing for direct evaluation of their satisfaction.
-In contrast, our approach focuses on rules expressed in natural language, where satisfaction must be determined by an LLM.
-We adopt a two-level design: at the ``local judgment'' level, we leverage the expressive power and adaptability of LLMs to interpret individual rules; at the ``global aggregation'' level, we retain the robust and calibratable probabilistic linear combiner from the classical paradigm.
-This hybrid design captures the flexible semantics of natural language rules while ensuring the overall inference process remains transparent and robust.